m2osw/iplock/README.md

 ## Configuration Files organization

-The iplock project makes use of the advgetopt to load configuration files from the `/usr/share/iplock/rules` folder.
-The rules are order using the `before`, `after`, and `section` names defined within the rules.
+The iplock project makes use of the advgetopt to load configuration files from the `/usr/share/iplock/ipload` folder.
+The rules are ordered using the `before`, `after`, and `section` names defined within the rules.
 This allows us to define the order in which the rules have to be loaded in the firewall which, obviously, is very important.